Home » How to Home School About Email Etiquette (and Worksheet)

 Manners: a person’s outward bearing or way of behaving toward others.

-When it comes to communication, communications that avoid misunderstandings and take others into consideration are those that are most effective.
+When it comes to communication, the most effective are those that avoid misunderstandings and consider others.
 That’s where email etiquette comes in.

 Email Skills Open Doors